uuanqin/obsidian2cosma/README.md

 This script provides an optional function to change `ATTRIBUTE`s' name in the front matter.
 For example, `--attrreplacement categories,types` will change the attribute name '`categories`' to '`types`'.
 You can also use `--attrreplacement oldname1,newname1 oldname2,newname2 ...` to change more names.

+This feature can easily change other format of front-matter into correct one.
+For example, in [Hexo](https://hexo.io/) posts, `categories` should be `types` in accordance with cosma's rule.

 ##### `--ignore`

 The script will not copy creation time when copying files from source folder to target folder.
 It will save time on Windows.